bnb-chain/BEPs/BEP84.md

 This BEP proposes a scheme to facilitate users to issue and bind BEP2 tokens with existing BEP20 tokens.

 ## 2. Abstract
 Currently, if a user wants to issue and bind a BEP2 token with an existing BEP20 token, it has to do a set of complex operations, including issue BEP2 tokens, sending a bind transaction and approving the binding request.
 The BEP will bring a mechanism to simplify the above process.
 In the new mechanism, what anyone can do this is just sending a transaction to Binance Smart Chain.

 ## 3. Motivation
 Current bind mechanism is based on the context that our community members are on the Binance Chain and they want to extend their tokens to the Binance Smart Chain.
 However, with the evolution of our community, things changed.
 In most cases, users issue bep20 on the Binance Smart Chain first without considering whether they will issue BEP2 on the Binance Chain or not,  so a new mechanism to conveniently extend BEP20 assets to the Binance Chain is required.
 In addition, the new mechanism will encourage users to extend their assets to the Binance Chain which is very helpful to flourish the Binance Chain community.

 ## 4. Status
-This BEP is under draft.
+This BEP is already implemented

 ## 5. Specification

 Two new permissionless methods will be imported into TokenManager contract: